-Dr. Michael A. Shelly is an experienced environmental economist (with over 25 years experience) who has analyzed a wide variety of projects on five continents.
+Michael A. Shelly is a RENEW Environmental/Ecological Economist.
+He is an experienced environmental economist (with over 25 years experience) who has analyzed a wide variety of projects on five continents.
+He is also a Research Assistant Professor in the RENEW Institute.

 Dr. Shelly values the environmental, ecological, and social benefits associated with both natural and engineered systems.
 Examples include: assessing natural resource damage in Kuwait caused by the Gulf War; analyzing the impacts from contamination in Lake Onondaga (New York), from an invasive species in Lake Davis (California), and from coastal oil contamination in southern California; projecting the socioeconomic impacts of natural gas hydraulic fracturing in New York State; and serving as an independent reviewer for the Bureau of Land Management’s handbook on natural resource damage assessment.